RTL (Reassembling the Line)

 - Collect raw video recordings where people share their personal experience with a topic.
 Each video might be 5 minutes, or it might be an hour.

-- "Code" each video into small, digestible, categorized segments.
+- Categorize each video by selecting and tagging small, digestible segments.

 - Depending on what topic you're concerned about, we remix those segments into a customized stream of personal experience about that topic.